MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 | Windows 11, version 23H2 | [2.6.3](https://github.com/github/codeql-cli-binaries/releases/tag/v2.6.3) or [2.15.4](https://github.com/github/codeql-cli-binaries/releases/tag/v2.15.4)|  1.0.13 (If using codeql 2.15.4) | 0.9.0 (If using codeql 2.15.4) | WHCP_22H2 |
 | Windows 11, version 24H2 | [2.15.4](https://github.com/github/codeql-cli-binaries/releases/tag/v2.15.4)  |  1.1.0          |        0.9.0                 |  WHCP_24H2  |

-A version of the qlpack is not specified for CodeQL CLI 2.4.6 and 2.6.3 because only newer versions of CodeQL support their use.
+A version of the QL pack is not specified for CodeQL CLI 2.4.6 and 2.6.3 because only newer versions of CodeQL support QL packs.

 ### For General Use

-For general use of CodeQL with other versions of Windows outside of the WHCP program this branch and version would be recommended.
+For general use of CodeQL with other versions of Windows outside of the WHCP program, or for developing and testing queries, we currently recommend the following version and branch:

 | CodeQL CLI version                                                           | microsoft/windows-drivers qlpack version | codeql/cpp-queries version | Branch to use |
 |------------------------------------------------------------------------------|------------------------------------------|----------------------------|---------------|